Wong Foon Sien

 Wong Foon Sien (黃寬先; 7 July 1899 – 31 July 1971), also simply known as Foon Sien, was a Canadian journalist and labour activist.
 He devoted time to a number of civil and human rights organizations, was one of the early leaders of the Chinese Benevolent Association in Vancouver, and was "perhaps the most influential person" in the city's Chinatown.
-He was sometimes referred to as the "spokesman for Chinatown", or as "mayor of Chinatown" by Vancouverites, to the resentment of some Chinese Canadians in the community.
+He was sometimes referred to as the "spokesman for Chinatown", or as "mayor of Chinatown" by white Canadians, to the resentment of some Chinese Canadians in the community.

 Foon Sien sought to end discrimination against Chinese Canadians and other minority groups, and was an ardent activist to grant or recognize their rights, particularly regarding immigration and family reunification.

 Early life

 He was born Wong Mun Poo (黃文甫) on 7 July 1899 in Guangdong and moved to Cumberland, British Columbia in 1908 with his parents.
 His parents, who had become successful merchants, hoped he would build a career in Imperial China, and had wanted to send him to China for a proper education; he spent time after school reading Four Books and Five Classics when he was 10 years old.
 Their hopes were dashed when revolutionary Sun Yat-sen visited Cumberland from his exile in the United States on a fund-raising trip in 1911, leaving an impression on Foon Sien, who resolved to study law.
 After he completed high school, he moved to Vancouver and became one of five Chinese students to enroll at the University of British Columbia (UBC).
 He became the president of the Chinese Students' Alliance of Canada.

 Foon Sien was also a member of the Chinese Canadian Club (Tong-yuen Wui), established in Victoria in 1914.